-Born and raised within a modern Orthodox Jewish community in Boro Park, Brooklyn, Helène Aylon was married to a rabbi at the age of eighteen.
-While in her mid-twenties, she quietly enrolled as an art major at Brooklyn College, taking classes with Ad Reinhardt who became her friend and mentor and arranged for a studio visit with Mark Rothko, a transformative event for the young artist.
+Born and raised within the Orthodox Jewish community in Borough Park, Brooklyn, Helène Aylon was married to a rabbi at the age of eighteen.
+While in her mid-twenties, she quietly enrolled as an art major at Brooklyn College, taking classes with Ad Reinhardt who became her friend and mentor, and arranged for a studio visit with Mark Rothko, a transformative event for the young artist.
 After she became widowed, with two young children at the age of thirty, she chose to to enter the secular art world.

-Aylon's professional art career commenced in the 1960s with commissioned murals at Kennedy Airport and the New York University Medical Center.
-Her first solo exhibitions in New York took place in 1970 and 1972 at the Max Hutchinson Gallery followed by one person exhibitions in 1975 and 1979 at the prestigious Betty Parsons Gallery, her last New York representative until she joined Leslie Tonkonow Artworks + Projects in 2018.
+Aylon's professional art career began in the 1960s with mural commissions at Kennedy Airport and the New York University Medical Center.
+Her first solo shows in New York took place in 1970 and 1972 at the Max Hutchinson Gallery followed by one person exhibitions in 1975 and 1979 at the prestigious Betty Parsons Gallery, her last New York representative until she joined Leslie Tonkonow Artworks + Projects in 2018.

 The paintings in the Elusive Silver series (1969–73) were her first distinct group of process-driven works, made in her East Village studio with industrial materials such as sheet metal, acrylic plastic, and spray paint.
 In 1973, after moving from New York to the San Francisco Bay Area, she began two new series that were implicitly political in their refusal to adhere to traditional notions of permanence in art: Paintings That Change in Time (1973–76) and Pouring Formations (1977).
 Painted with linseed oil on paper, they were described by the critic Peter Schjeldahl as having an “imagistic rhetoric at once physical and metaphysical,” intended by the artist to continuously evolve and change with the passage of time.